İznik: History

 The Moroccan traveller Ibn Battuta stayed in Iznik at the end of 1331 soon after the capture of the town by Orhan.
 According to Ibn Battuta, the town was in ruins and only inhabited by a small number of people in the service of the sultan.
 Within the city walls were gardens and cultivated plots with each house surrounded by an orchard.
 The town produced fruit, walnuts, chestnuts and large sweet grapes.

 A census in 1520 recorded 379 Muslim and 23 Christian households while another one taken a century later in 1624 recorded 351 Muslim and 10 Christian households.
 Assuming five members for each household, these figures suggest that the population was around 2,000.
 Estimates made in the 18th and 19th centuries arrived at similar numbers.
 The town was poor and the population small even when ceramic production was at its peak during the second half of the 16th century.

 The Byzantine city is estimated to have had a population of 20,000–30,000 but in the Ottoman period the town was never prosperous and occupied only a small fraction of the walled area.
 It was, however, a centre for the production of highly decorated fritware vessels and what are known as İznik tiles during the 16th and 17th centuries.

 In 1677 the English clergyman John Covel visited Iznik and found only a third of the town occupied.
 In 1745 the English traveller Richard Pococke reported that Iznik was no more than a village.
 A succession of visitors described the town in unflattering terms.
 For example in 1779, the Italian archaeologist Domenico Sestini wrote that Iznik was nothing but an abandoned town with no life, no noise and no movement.
 In 1797 James Dallaway described Iznik as "a wretched village of long lanes and mud walls...".

 The town was seriously damaged by the Greek Army in 1921 during the Greco-Turkish War (1919–1922); the population became refugees and many historical buildings and mosques were damaged or destroyed.

 Pottery and tiles

-Iznik's main period of importance came in the 16th century with the development a pottery and tile making industry.
+Iznik's main period of importance came in the 16th century with the development of a pottery and tile making industry.
 Iznik ceramic tiles (Turkish: İznik Çini.) were used to decorate many of the mosques designed by Mimar Sinan in Istanbul.
 However, the ceramics industry declined in the 17th century and İznik was reduced to a minor agricultural settlement when it was bypassed by the railway in the 19th century.